-To require the development of a comprehensive plan to provide for a coordinated, appropriate response in the event of a public health emergency;
+To require the development of a comprehensive plan to provide for a coordinated, appropriate response in the event of a catastrophic health emergency;

-2. To authorize the reporting and collection of data and records, the management of property, the protection of persons, and access to communications;
+2. To authorize the reporting and collection of data and records, the management of property, the protection of persons, and access to communications during a catastrophic health emergency;

-3. To facilitate the early detection of a health emergency, and allow for immediate investigation of such an emergency by granting access to individuals' health information under specified circumstances;
+3. To facilitate the early detection of a catastrophic health emergency, and allow for immediate investigation of such a catastrophic health emergency by granting access to health information of individuals under specified circumstances;